GarethPaulBell/AutoCode/ROADMAP.md

 - **[ ] Benchmarking: Input Validation & Feedback**
     - Benchmarking must validate input and provide clear feedback if the input is not a function or script.
     - Document expected input types and error handling.
+See `docs/benchmarking.md` for details and the required server behavior (structured errors, validation steps, and suggested actions).

 - **[ ] Function/Module Discovery & Docs**
     - Add commands/UI to view all docstrings, signatures, and metadata for a module or function at a glance.